Maya (2015 Tamil film)

-Maya is a 2015 Indian Tamil-language neo-noir horror film written and directed by Ashwin Saravanan.
-It was produced by Potential Studios, which features Nayanthara along with Aari Arujunan in the lead roles.
-Lakshmi Priya and Amzath Khan were in supporting roles.
-This was Nayanthara's 50th film, and is regarded as one of the best horror films of Tamil cinema.
-It was one of the highest-grossing Tamil films of 2015.
-A dubbed Telugu version, Mayuri, was also released.
-The film was remade in Kannada as Aake by K. M. Chaitanya, starring Chiranjeevi Sarja.
+Maya is a 2015 Indian Tamil-language neo-noir horror film written and directed by Ashwin Saravanan and produced by Potential Studios.
+The film features Nayanthara in her 50th film along with Aari Arujunan in the lead roles, while Lakshmi Priya and Amzath Khan play supporting roles.
+The music was composed by Ron Ethan Yohann with cinematography by Sathyan Sooryan and editing by T. S. Suresh.

+Maya was released on 17 September 2015.
+It has since been regarded as one of the best horror films of Tamil cinema.
+The film was remade in Kannada as Aake.

 Plot

-Vasanth (Aari Arujunan) is an artist who is working on a story about 'Mayavanam', a haunted forest.
+Vasanth is an artist who is working on a story about 'Mayavanam', a haunted forest.
 On his friend's birthday, he tells a story involving 'Maya', a malevolent spirit.
 He tells him about how one experiences chills and witnesses a spirit descending on them when one says "Maya!
 Your daughter is not with me!" three times.
 To mock Vasanth, the friend says the same three times, and a similar figure enters the room.
 He falls back in fear, but the figure reveals itself as his wife; it's just a birthday surprise.

-The next day, Vasanth shows the pictures taken by him during the dressed up Maya's entry to his boss, Ram Prasad (Amzath Khan) and Madan (Uday Mahesh), the episode writer on Mayavanam.
+The next day, Vasanth shows the pictures taken by him during the dressed up Maya's entry to his boss, Ram Prasad and Madan, the episode writer on Mayavanam.
 Ram points out a smoky form near them and warns him of it.
 He tells him about a book, Asylum by Kate, that details the life of the mentally ill who were forced into asylums and experimented upon.
 Madhan then recounts the story of one such inmate, a woman named Maya Matthews, who was taken to the asylum after murdering her husband and forced to give up her newborn daughter to the authorities in the asylum.
 She falls to her death from the building, with an expensive ring rumoured to be on her body, and is buried in the grounds of the asylum (Mayavanam), where it is believed her vengeful spirit now roams.
 Later, Madhan and Vasanth's friend—an auto driver—visits Mayavanam to write about his last episode.
 Madhan disappears, and after escaping from Mayavanam somehow, Vasanth's friend meets with a grisly death soon, by falling off the building just like Maya, which spurs Vasanth to embark on an investigation into Mayavanam.